Nyirate/API3/README.md

 # Project Description

-WildLife Tracker project is an independent project where one is required to report news about animals,their names,species,age,location and health;that those in charge can find them and take good care of them.
+This week project is about implementing skills we learnt in this week,in my project the user will be required to sign in if he/she has an account and to sign up if not,the data will be kept in the firebase

 # Setup/Installation Requirements

 Android

 GitHub